packit/packit.dev/content/docs/guide.md

 The change can be done by specifying a [`srpm_build_deps` option](https://packit.dev/docs/configuration/#srpm_build_deps).
 (We are planning to move there all the builds in the future.)
-In any case, feel free to reach out to us if you are having troubles and we'd be glad to help.
+In any case, feel free to reach out to us if you are having troubles, and we'd be glad to help.